conda-forge/cfep/cfep-03.md

 - Core members can then review the logs and test packages.

 - To upload the packages to the conda-forge channel, core members are provided with two options:
     1. Upload the package manually with the appropriate `anaconda upload` command.
+A possible command to upload a given package-x.y.z.conda file is `ANACONDA_API_TOKEN=<insert_your_anaconda_org_token> anaconda upload --label cfep03 package-x.y.z.conda`
     2. Copy the package over from the delegate's channel.
-If the delegate has provided a unique tag, such as `cfep-03`, the following commands can be used to copy over the packages
+If the delegate has provided a unique tag, such as `cfep03`, the following commands can be used to copy over the packages
 ```bash
 anaconda copy --from-label cfep03 --to-label main --to-owner conda-forge DELEGATES_CHANNEL/PACKAGE_NAME/PACKAGE_VERSION
 ```